Frequently Asked Questions

 Are there any suggestions on how courses should be bundled?

-The entire NHPT curriculum can take around 109 hours to complete, including viewing lessons, taking notes, and completing all course assignments.
-If the Pre-Algebra track is desired, then Courses 1NHPT to 10NHPT should be purchased, and this bundle of courses should be expected to take about 90 hours to complete.
+The entire NHPT curriculum can take around 109 hours to complete online, including viewing lessons, taking notes, and completing all course assignments.
+If the Pre-Algebra track is desired, then Courses 1NHPT to 10NHPT should be purchased, and this bundle of courses should be expected to take about 90 hours to complete online.
 If the Algebra track is desired, then Courses 4NHPT to 12NHPT should be purchased, and this bundle of courses should take about 87 total hours to complete.